Properties of Dynamical Black Hole Entropy: Geometric Setup

 where $C_{-w}(x^i)$ is a function of the codimension-2 coordinates $x^i$.
 Note the tensor components blow up at the bifurcation surface $u=v=0$ for positive boost weight, $w>0$, except if $C_{-w}(x^i)=0$.
-Thus, assuming the tensor field is regular everywhere on the future horizon, in particular at the bifurcate surface, we find that the function $C_{-w}(x^i)$ must vanish.
-We conclude that in GNC, near a future Killing horizon $\mathcal H^+$ with a bifurcation surface, \emph{the components of a positive boost weight stationary tensor vanish on the Killing horizon $\mathcal H^+$}.
+For \emph{physically observable} tensor fields, we assume that it is regular everywhere on the future horizon, in particular at the bifurcation surface.
+Hence, we find that the function $C_{-w}(x^i)$ must vanish in order to prevent singular backreaction on the geometry.
+We conclude that in GNC, near a future Killing horizon $\mathcal H^+$ with a bifurcation surface, \emph{the positive boost weight components of any stationary physical tensor vanish on the Killing horizon $\mathcal H^+$}.

+An example of tensor fields that could be allowed to be singular is a gauge field $A$, which is not physically observable.
+There are cases where $A$ is singular at the bifurcation surface while the physically observable field strength tensor $F = \dd A$ is regular everywhere on the horizon.
+For example, $A=\frac{1}{\kappa v}\dd{v}$ satisfies $\mathcal L_\xi A = 0$ and is irregular at $v=0$, but has a regular field strength $F=0.$\footnote{We thank an anonymous referee for this point.} The singularity in $A$ does not impose any problem on gauge-invariant theories, because only $F$ appears in the dynamics.
+However, in the rest of paper we assume that all matter tensor fields are smooth on the entire horizon, since gauge fields that blow up at the bifurcation surface should introduce charge terms in the dynamical first law (which we will consider elsewhere).

-Hence, whenever we encounter a stationary tensor with positive boost weight that is not being varied, it should be treated as zero on the horizon.
-Another corollary of the claim above is that a perturbed positive boost weight tensor that is a stationary in the background is at least first order in the perturbation.
-This means that a product of perturbed positive boost weight tensors, that are stationary in the background, is at least second order in the perturbation, and can thus be neglected at first order.
-The boost weight thus gives a nice accounting of first-order perturbations around a stationary background, which is useful for deriving the non-stationary first black hole law.
+Hence, whenever we encounter a stationary tensor component with positive boost weight that is not being varied, it should be treated as zero on the horizon (in the presence of gauge fields that are not smooth on the horizon, this only applies to gauge-invariant tensors).
+Another corollary of the claim above is that a perturbed positive boost weight tensor component that is stationary in the background is at least first order in the perturbation.
+This means that a product of perturbed positive boost weight tensor components, that are stationary in the background, is at least second order in the perturbation, and can thus be neglected at first order.
+The boost weight thus gives a nice accounting of first-order perturbations around a stationary background, which is useful for deriving the non-stationary first law of black holes.
 We will employ these boost weights arguments especially in Sections~\ref{sec:exactness}~and~\ref{sec:fofriemann}, as they greatly simplify the computation of the dynamical black hole entropy for higher curvature gravity to linear order in perturbation theory.